-Previously/Looked After Child: Looked After Children are those who are in the care of a Local Authority.
-A Previously Looked After Child, as defined by the Admissions Code, is one who was: looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).
-This includes those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously/Looked After Child: Looked After Children are Children who are in the care of local authorities as defined by Section 22 of the Children Act 1989.
+In relation to school admissions legislation a 'looked after child' is a child in public care at the time of application to a school.
+A Previously Looked After Child, as defined by the Admissions Code, is one who was: looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order), including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.